 If you're a man taking ribavirin, you shouldn't have sex with a pregnant women unless you use a condom.
 If your partner isn't pregnant, you should ensure contraception is used during the course of your treatment and your partner may need to have regular pregnancy tests.

 Deciding against treatment

 Some people with chronic hepatitis C decide against treatment.
-There can be several reasons for this, for example if they:
+This may be because they:

 - are willing to live with the risk of cirrhosis at a later date

-- do not feel that the potential benefits of treatment outweigh the side effects that treatment can cause
+- don't feel the potential benefits of treatment outweigh the side effects treatment can cause

 Your care team can give you advice about this, but the final decision about treatment will be yours.

-If you decide not to have treatment but then change your mind, you can still request to be treated.
+If you decide not to have treatment but then change your mind, you can ask to be treated at any point.